IvonJanssen/dissect-docs/docs/source/usage/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The best way to get started with Dissect is by using :doc:`/tools/target-query`.
 We can use ``target-query`` to query
-information and artefacts from targets.
+information and artifacts from targets.
 We can retrieve a list of all available functions with the
 ``target-query --list`` command, which we'll cover in more detail later.

 The following functions are not currently shown in the list ``target-query --list`` output, however they do exist: